|

 DL [text-indent [1]]

-second argument suppresses the vertical space that
+argument suppresses the vertical space that normally

-Vertical space in the amount of Lsp precedes the list
+in the amount of Lsp precedes the list itself, but does not

-Use LI to declare list items, and LE to end the list.
+another.
+DL calls LB; use LI to declare list items, and LE

 DS [format [fill [right-indentation]]]

-collected into a display.
+until the document calls DE.
 The display is output on a

 single page unless it is taller than the height of the